AskNowQA/LC-QuAD/scratch.md

 - ~~Verbalize template 1, 2, 101, 102~~
 - **CHECK WHY SOME TEMPALTES ARE NOT BEING GENERATED!!!**
 - **Template 8/108 might not satisfy conditions.
 Check!**
+- Enforce that things are unequal in template 305 (and others?)

 ## Minor: